bazelbuild/rules_dotnet/README.md

 Caveats
 -------

-These rules are not compatible with sandboxing_.
+These rules are not compatible with [sandboxing](https://bazel.build/designs/2016/06/02/sandboxing.html).
 Particularly, running dotnet rules on Linux or OSX requires passing --spawn_strategy=standalone.

 [Bazel](https://bazel.build/) creates long paths.
 Therefore it is recommended to increase the length limit